Al-Jazeera reporter killed during Israeli raid in West Bank

-An Al-Jazeera journalist was shot and killed while covering an Israeli raid in the occupied West Bank town of Jenin early on Wednesday, the Palestinian health ministry said.
+A journalist for Al-Jazeera was shot and killed while covering an Israeli raid in the occupied West Bank town of Jenin early Wednesday, the Palestinian health ministry said.

 The Israeli military said its forces came under attack with heavy gunfire and explosives while operating in Jenin, and that they fired back.
 The military said it is "investigating the event and looking into the possibility that the journalists were hit by the Palestinian gunmen."